1. Orientation Session

 2. Visiting facilities of the Government, public bodies, public utilities, etc., such as:

-• Headquarters of Hong Kong Observatory and Civil Aviation Department;
+• headquarters of Hong Kong Observatory and Civil Aviation Department;

-• Science Park, Cyberport and HKPC;
+• Science Park, Cyberport and Hong Kong Productivity Council;

 • Hong Kong Palace Museum;